m15r/react-native-wiz/README.md

 * npm: `npm install react-native-wiz`
 * yarn: `yarn add react-native-wiz`

 Add to the top of each component accessing the Wiz library.
-A better alternative will be published upon request.

 ```jsx
 import Wiz from 'react-native-wiz'